 If your calendar consistently has 10+ events per week, your team may be stretched too thin.
 Use the calendar view to identify overloaded periods and redistribute work to maintain quality.

-Use Content Calendar alongside Campaign Builder for maximum impact.
-Plan your campaign dates in the calendar first, then use Campaign Builder to generate the assets and messaging for each campaign — the calendar becomes your strategic backbone while Campaign Builder handles execution.
+Use the Content Calendar tool in Halo Studio to generate a plan, then click Save & Publish to Calendar to push those events into this calendar in one step.
+You can also plan campaign dates here first, then use Campaign Builder to generate assets and messaging β the calendar becomes your strategic backbone while Campaign Builder handles execution.